 Cutting Through Complexity to Deliver Clarity for

-Public Sector Network’s Government Data Insights: Summer Edition virtual event will bring together public sector data professionals across all levels of government from across the country to discuss a range of topics surrounding data and equity.
-Topics will include: how business intelligence tools communicate important analyses in a clear and simple way; how COVID-19 data has revealed disparities in healthcare access and health outcomes across different communities; and how fascinating ethical questions regarding data management impact 21st century government agencies.
-Join the conversation!
+Public Sector Network’s Government Data Insights Summer Edition virtual event will bring together public sector data professionals across all levels of government from across the country to discuss a range of top-of-mind topics in data management and analytics.
+Join your peers in conversation!

 Benefits of Attending

 Your Inspiring Speakers

 CEO & Chief Data Officer

 Update from Virginia’s Office of Data Governance and Analytics

 Join Virginia’s newly appointed Chief Data Officer, Ken Pfeil, and Deputy Chief Data Officer, Marcus Thornton, for a dynamic conversation where they will outline current projects and future priorities for the Commonwealth’s Office of Data Governance and Analytics